gitcnk/Stat254_HW/Trees_Forests/HW.md

 6. Compare your tree model with a random forest model.
 Please use 100 trees and 3 predictors at each split of each tree.
 In particular, compare the  "going-to-the-beach" plots of all 3 models.
 Please attach your plots.

 7.  **(Bonus 2pt)** Redo #6, but this time construct a single "going-to-the-beach" plot with ALL 3 model predictions.
-Use diffent colols and shapes to denote the 3 models for clarity.
+Use different colors and shapes to denote the 3 models for clarity.
 You can use `col` and `shape` aesthetics in `ggplot` to do this.
 I encourage you to **NOT USE GPT** for this.
 You have the skills to do it!